But in spite of its many benefits, it isn’t the only choice on the market.

 Using an italki alternative can also provide you with something different than what italki offers.
 Each alternative provides slightly different features, so you might find an interface, tools or other options you prefer with an italki alternative.

 Finally, you can never have too much language practice.
 That’s a fact.
-Even if you still want to use italki, it doesn’t mean you can’t also use a few alternatives to augment your language education.
+Even if you still want to use italki, it doesn’t mean you can’t also use a few alternative language learning apps and programs to augment your language education.
 The more the merrier!

 How to Select the Right Italki Alternative for You